ibm-cloud-docs/openwhisk/openwhisk_actions.md

 The following sections guide you through creating and invoking a single Ruby action and adding parameters to that action.

 Ruby actions are executed using Ruby 2.5.
 To use this runtime, specify the  `ibmcloud fn` CLI parameter `--kind ruby:2.5` when creating or updating an action.
-This is the default when creating an action with a file that has a `.rb` extension.

-## Creating and invoking Ruby actions
+### Creating and invoking Ruby actions
 {: #openwhisk_actions_ruby_invoke}

 An action is simply a top-level Ruby method.